 Nevertheless, right now bonds are trading at very low yields even negative yields.
 In fact, there are trillions of dollars trading at negative yields.
 This is due to the quantitative easing policy adopted by the European central bank and by the Fed.

 This has pushed many investors away from the bond market and forced them to place their capital in profitable assets.
 Gold is one of them.
 If we take a closer look at gold, we will see that gold was trading at around $1400 per ounce before the end of 2019.
 Last Friday gold jumped over the $1,900 mark.
 In addition, analysts expect gold to continue its rally before consolidating.

 The Growing Economic Uncertainty Due to Covid-19 Nightmare

 In the US the nightmare doesn’t seem to come to an end.
 The number of those infected is on the rise.
 In Europe, the second wave is on the way.
 Spain yesterday reported 8,000 new infections, while there is also concern In Italy, France, Germany, and many other countries.

-The damage in the global economy is enormous.
-Trillions of dollars have been lost, large corporations have gone bankrupt, while many more are facing an uncertain future.
+The damage to the global economy is enormous.
+Trillions of dollars have been lost, large corporations have gone bankrupt, and many more are facing an uncertain future.
 There is no end to bad news as LinkedIn announced job losses.
 The Microsoft-owned firm will be letting go of around 960 jobs across the globe, as the pandemic has reduced demand for its recruitment products.

 The Weak Dollar

 The US dollar is down on its knees.
 At the moment it trades at 0,86 and it looks like it will stay there for a while.
 The dollar’s downturn came as a natural consequence of the government’s and Fed’s massive money printing program.